Mercerenies/latitude/spec/ii_standard_library/stackframe.md

 This method overrides `Object dumpObject`, to print the individual stack frames in a concise way.
-If the original `dumpObject` behavior is desired, use `stdout dumpObject: StackFrame`.
+If the original `dumpObject` behavior is desired, use `stdout dump: StackFrame`.